 - Food coloring in as many rainbow colors as you can find (we found red, yellow, green, blue, and purple)

-Fill your jar mostly full of water.
-Fill the top of the jar with shaving cream.
 Don’t make the shaving cream layer too thick if you have impatient kids or they will get bored before the liquid travels all the way through the shaving cream.

 Drop the food coloring on the surface of the cloud in a rainbow pattern.
 We wanted to see if we could actually get the clouds to rain a rainbow shape, but that didn’t quite work out.